 The financial aid process for new students begins with the application for admission.
 Students who complete the admissions application are automatically considered for our merit scholarships.
 These scholarships are awarded on the basis of academic merit, which includes your undergraduate GPA and LSAT score.
+Scholarship funds are awarded on a first-come, first-serve basis, so you should apply early to ensure that funds are still available.
 Review our scholarship page for information our general merit scholarships as well as the Chancellor Scholarship Program for students interested in public interest law, which does require an application.

 Financial aid awards for graduate students look very different than what you may be familiar with from your undergraduate studies.
 At Denver Law, scholarships are awarded on the basis of merit and not financial need.
 Additionally, need-based grants from the federal government (such as the Pell Grant) and the State of Colorado are not available for law school.
 Since scholarships typically cover only a portion of your tuition charges, students who do not have other resources – such as income or savings – rely on loans to finance all or a portion of their law school expenses.

 To apply for federal loans, you should submit the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov.
 You do not need to be admitted to Denver Law in order to submit your FAFSA.
-The application for the 2013-14 academic year becomes available January 1st, 2013 and students submitting the application by February 15th will receive priority consideration for Federal Perkins Loans and Federal Work Study.
+The application for the 2018-19 academic year became available October 1st, 2017 and students submitting the application by January 15th will receive official financial aid awards by mid-February.